allthingstalk/arduino-wifi-sdk/README.md

 # Notes
 - This library uses [ArduinoJson by Benoît Blanchon](https://arduinojson.org/) and [PubSubClient by Nick O](https://pubsubclient.knolleary.net/)’[Leary](https://pubsubclient.knolleary.net/).
 [Scheduler](https://www.arduino.cc/en/reference/scheduler) and [WiFiNINA](https://www.arduino.cc/en/Reference/WiFiNINA) are used as well in case of Arduino MKR WiFi 1010.
-- The PubSubClient library is included with the AllThingsTalk Arduino SDK because the library requires modification of `MQTT_MAX_PACKET_SIZE` in PubSubClient.h beforehand.
+- The PubSubClient library is included with the AllThingsTalk Arduino WiFi SDK because the library requires modification of `MQTT_MAX_PACKET_SIZE` in PubSubClient.h beforehand.
 The modification is required because the default maximum `128` payload size isn't enough to receive bigger messages from your AllThingsTalk Maker.
-By including the library, installation of AllThingsTalk Arduino SDK is made easier and the version of PubSubClient is guaranteed to be compatible.
+By including the library, installation of AllThingsTalk Arduino WiFi SDK is made easier and the version of PubSubClient is guaranteed to be compatible.
 This does not interfere with other instances of PubSubClient you might have in your Arduino libraries.
 - Connection to AllThingsTalk may break if you use the `delay()` function too often or for prolonged periods of time due to the nature of that function.
 If this happens, try to use `millis()` to create delays when possible.
 - Due to how ESP8266 works, the WiFi Connection may break when using `AnalogRead()` way too often.
 In this case, it is okay to use `delay()` for about 5 to 50 milliseconds (see what works for you) in order to avoid this issue.